Brian Davis

 Education

-University of Virginia, Master of Landscape Architecture; North Carolina State University, Bachelor of Landscape Architecture
+North Carolina State University, Bachelor of Landscape Architecture

 Biography

-Brian Davis, PLA, FAAR is an Associate Professor in the Landscape Architecture Department at the University of Virginia School of Architecture.
-His work focuses on coastal landscape form, with a special interest in infrastructure, public space, and ecology.
-This interest in landscape form is anchored by the realization that it can be both indicative of past processes and values as well as future performance.
-His work is driven by the contemporary interest in design methods as a form of inquiry, rather than as mere problem-solving or the application of principles or knowledge generated by other means.
-This insight translates to his teaching, which emphasizes invention, the ability to synthesize among unlike things, and to contextualize facts and ideas.
-He has published theoretical and technical papers and book chapters, including “Public Sediment” in Towards an Urban Ecology, “Wider Horizons of American Landscape” in Landscape Journal, and “The Asymmetry of Landscape” in Journal of Landscape Architecture.
+Brian Davis, PLA, FAAR is an Associate Professor in the Landscape Architecture Department at the University of Virginia School of Architecture, where he is co-Director of the Natural Infrastructure Lab.
+His work focuses on coastal landscapes, with a special interest in infrastructure, public space, and ecology.
+The conservation and design of large scale coastal landscapes in a time of accelerating sea level rise are a critical issue and important cultural and environmental project.
+His work sees design as a form of inquiry and means of expressing and forming cultural values, rather than as mere problem-solving or the application of principles or knowledge generated by other means.
+This insight translates to his teaching, which emphasizes invention, synthesis, and contextualization.
+He has published theoretical and technical papers and book chapters, including “Public Sediment” in Towards an Urban Ecology, “Wider Horizons of American Landscape” in Landscape Journal, and “The Asymmetry of Landscape” and "The White Ribbon" in Journal of Landscape Architecture

 Got it!